tjoyner/ofvioletsandlicorice/chapter2.md

 "Here, too...  they tell a lot of stories.
 I remember one time two of my colleagues were tasting a bottle of Bordeaux.
 They found all the flavors possible, then one of them said that he tasted iron, and the other said he'd tasted leather.
 They went on, affirming and denying.
 It ended there.
 But a year later it was learned that a key tied to a leather cord was found in the barrel that the bottle came from."

 "If it's true, fine noses and palates.
-If it isn't, just as good..." said Luciano, putting out the cigarette between his fingers and tossing it in between the rows.
+If it isn't, equally as good..." said Luciano, putting out the cigarette between his fingers and tossing it in between the rows.
 "Here at Sottimano they make a good Barbaresco."

 Daniel stood up, followed by the dog, walking, brushing the leaves, leaning on the ground, ripping up some grass, listening with his nose to scents and smells.

 "I'd like to sit in a bar...  can we go up to Mango?" said Daniel, climbing into the car, followed by the dog.

 "[In the bars there's a return to drinking wine, instead of soft drinks](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#inthebars).
 Like they used to..."

 Climbing uphill, they crossed hazelnut groves, clean as a billiard cloth.
 Rectangles of corn, vines low and dense.
 The entrance to Mango looked like a construction site, with cranes and scaffolding for cleaning the facade, fixing cracks in the old walls.

 "The Germans returned in peace... [but mostly in Langhe no one looks at anyone's appearance](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#butmostly).
 It's the wallet that sings."

-At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of Sottimano Cott&agrave;.
+At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of the Sottimano Cott&agrave;.

-"Speaking of Sottimano, I believe I've made a discovery... ask for a bit of castelmagno cheese, it'll accompany it well."
+"Speaking of Sottimano, I believe I've made a discovery... ask for a bit of Castelmagno cheese, it'll accompany it well."

-Daniel smiled, and said "Why don't the Giacosa siblings take care of Ginotta?
+Daniel smiled, and said "Why don't the Giacosas siblings take care of Ginotta?
 Is it a vineyard?"

 "A farm above Elvio, below Madonna di Como, there are hectares of vines [along the river](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alongtheriver).
 There, lightning took their father during a summer storm.
-Since then Amalia no longer wants to touch the land, and she's also stopped her brother, who instead wanted to restore the vineyard and the farm... women, when they get an idea in their heads, it sets like cement..."
+Since then Amalia no longer wants to touch the land, and she's also stopped her brother, who instead wants to restore the vineyard and the farm... women, when they get an idea in their heads, it sets like cement..."

 Daniel slowly drank his glass of Barbaresco, picking at pieces of seasoned Murrazzano [toma](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus).